Updated April 2022

 The Ann & Tom Friedman Fellows for Science Program recognizes and supports the key role that science plays in achieving Conservation International’s conservation goals.
 During the two-year program, Friedman Science Fellows have the opportunity to participate in a cohort program that will provide leadership training, site visits and mentoring.
 Supported by CI’s vast network of staff and partners, they will effectively advance their research and its application on the ground in our priority regions around the world.
 Fellows receive an annual salary plus paid vacation time.

-A Climate Corps Bay Area (CCBA) Fellowship offers 10 months of experience implementing climate change resiliency projects with community partners such as government agencies and non-profits.
+An SEI Climate Corps Fellowship provides professional development opportunities for emerging leaders through implementation of sustainability and resiliency projects with local governments, nonprofits, and for-profit businesses.
 Along with extensive personal development and training, Fellows receive a modest stipend and other benefits.
-The Fellowship will start in late September and end in August.
+The Fellowship typically begins in early September and ends in June.
 Applications are accepted on a rolling basis: submit applications as soon as possible in order to receive priority placement consideration.

 The fellowships allow American and German experts from journalism, the public sector, think tanks, nonprofits, law, and cultural organizations to research and assess the most pressing topics on the transatlantic agenda while engaging with their counterparts overseas.
 Proposals must address one of the following global trends: climate change and sustainability, demographics and social change, technological breakthroughs, and urbanization.
 The fellowships allow Americans to travel to Germany and Germans to travel to the United States for at least 3 weeks to conduct research.
 Fellows receive a $5,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 21 days.